How to Rent Your First Apartment in Bergen County NJ (2026 Guide)

 - Parking fees

-- Broker fees where applicable
+- Broker fees were applicable

 - Security deposit, usually 1 to 1.5 months